El Yunque National Forest: Sierra palm tree forest

-This forest area is located at 1,970 feet (600 m) above sea level and is dominated by the Sierra palm tree (Prestoea montana).
+This forest area is located at 1,970 ft above sea level and is dominated by the Sierra palm tree (Prestoea montana).
 This palm tree can be found throughout the national forest, but the shallowness of the soil makes it the dominant tree at this height in the forest.

 Palo colorado forest

-This forest area is found above 2,500 feet (600–900 m) above sea level and is dominated by the palo colorado (Cyrilla racemiflora).
+This forest area is found above 2,500 ft above sea level and is dominated by the palo colorado (Cyrilla racemiflora).
 The most distinctive feature of this tree is its red, crooked bark, which gives it its Spanish name.
 These trees are not endemic to the island, but they are native to the region.
 This forest area is a partial old-growth forest, and some of the palo colorado trees are estimated to be up to 1,000 years old.
 Due to the shallowness of its bark, the trunks of these trees are commonly used as nesting sites by endangered Puerto Rican parrots (Amazona vittata).

-Other trees found in the palo colorado forest area caimitillo (Micropholis garcinifolia), green caimitillo (Micropholis garciniaefolia), yarumo (Cecropia peltata), Caribbean azafran (Hedyosmum arborencens) and the Sierra palm tree (Prestoea montana).
+Other trees found in the palo colorado forest area caimitillo (Micropholis garcinifolia), green caimitillo (Micropholis garciniaefolia), yarumo (Cecropia peltata), Caribbean azafran (Hedyosmum arborescens) and the Sierra palm tree (Prestoea montana).

 Tabonuco forest

-The tabonuco tree (Dacryodes excelsa) from which this forest area got its name occurs from 660 to 2800 feet (200 to 900 meters) in the mountains of Puerto Rico, as well as other islands that make up the Antilles.
+The tabonuco tree (Dacryodes excelsa) from which this forest area got its name occurs from 200 to 900 meters (660 to 2800 feet) in the mountains of Puerto Rico, as well as other islands that make up the Antilles.
 The laurel magnolia (Magnolia splendens), an endangered magnolia tree that is endemic to eastern Puerto Rico, can be found in this forest area as well.
 This forest is very diverse in trees, having over 170 species such as bulletwood (Manilkara bidentata), West Indian giant fern (Cyathea arborea), yarumo (Cecropia peltata), macho yarumo (Didymopanax morototoni), granadillo (Buchenavia capitata) and guaraguao tree (Guarea guidona).